ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 <img width="818" height="348" alt="111" src="https://github.com/user-attachments/assets/d32c1d69-c99b-4f16-a6e7-2ca1ac27f026" />

-For example, if the objective is to find the correlation between two variables or groups, we check the Pearson correlation coefficient only if the data is normally distributed.
-Due to this assumption, it's a parametric test.
-If there's no assumption, the test becomes non-parametric and usually a Spearman correlation coefficient is checked.
+If the objective is to find the correlation between two variables or groups, we check the Pearson correlation coefficient only if the data is normally distributed.
+Due to this assumption, it's a **parametric test**.

+If there's no assumption, we perform a **non-parametric test** and usually a Spearman correlation coefficient is checked.
 So the selection of a test depends on the objective and the type of data.

 Now, association between two variables is measured by correlation.
 Interation between two variables is different; if two variables interact, they may or may not be [associated](https://www.theanalysisfactor.com/interaction-association/).